BonkeGcobo/BonkeGcobo/README.md

 ## 🌱 I’m currently learning
-Currently in my journey to be a full stack web developer, at the moment I am learning JavaScript, during my spare time I play around with python.
+Currently in my journey to be a full stack web developer, at the moment I am ruby and databases